kineticstoolkit/kineticstoolkit_doc/html/_sources/geometry_basics.md

 where $~^\text{global}p_\text{shoulder}$ is read as: Position ($p$) of the shoulder expressed in the global coordinate system.

-Note that while three components are sufficient to express points and vectors in three dimensions, we normally use four components instead, the fourth being 1 for points and 0 for vectors:
+While three components are sufficient to express points and vectors in three dimensions, we normally use four components instead, the fourth being 1 for points and 0 for vectors.

-- **Points**, such as positions, are expressed as $[x, y, z, 1]^T$.
-- **Vectors**, such as velocities, accelerations and forces, are expressed as $[x, y, z, 0]^T$.

 Therefore, while we express the **position** (a point) of the shoulder in global coordinates as:

 $$
 ~^\text{global}p_\text{shoulder} = \begin{bmatrix}